nens/threedi-docs/source/test_build/_sources/d_flood_model.rst.txt

 Spatialite database
 -------------------

 Once all your raster-files meet the requirements (as outlined in :ref:`rasters`) we can set up the model through the spatialite database.
 The spatialite database contains all the information that goes into your model except the raster-files.
-To see what is inside the database, you have to connect to the spatialite database using the :ref:`qgisplugin`.
+To see what is inside the database, you have to connect to the spatialite database using the :ref:`load_model_results`.
 This way, all relevant 3Di-layers are loaded.

 Global settings